-Based on a review of past hazards, as well as a review of existing plans, reports, and other technical studies, data, and information, the MJHMP Planning Team determined which specific hazards could affect the City and CCUSD.
+Based on a review of past hazards, as well as a review of existing plans, reports, and other technical studies, data, and information, the MJHMP Planning Team determined which specific hazards could affect both the City and CCUSD.
+As the City and CCUSD share jurisdictional boundaries, hazard profiles were prepared in unison to reduce redundancy in the MJHMP.
 Content for each hazard profile is provided in Section 4.0, Hazards Assessment.